said these two recent accidents involved vehicles striking deer.

 On Oct.
 5 at 10:23 p.m., state police responded to a one-vehicle crash on I-95 southbound at the Exit 46B off ramp.
 Police said the vehicle struck a deer as it was traveling on the off ramp.
 It was towed from the scene.
 The driver, a 22-year-old female from Philadelphia, was not injured.
 Trooper Robert Richter investigated the incident.

-In a recent release, the Pa.
+, the Pa.
 Game Commission has advised motorists to slow down after sundown and before sunrise to reduce their risk of having a close encounter with a white-tailed deer.

 Deer collisions are an annual occurrence that will continue through Thanksgiving week and begin to slow down in mid-December.
 For the sake of public safety, the Game Commission urges motorists to drive cautiously after dark for the next several months.